Polish Red Borscht – Barszcz Czerwony

 Add lemon juice, salt and pepper according to your liking and let the soup simmer for about 5-10 minutes.
 The lemon juice will add freshness and counterbalances sweetness of beets and carrots.

 This is optional, but I like to thicken my soups with a roux.
 To do this, brown 2 tablespoons of of all-purpose flour in a dry frying pan, add 1 tablespoon of butter and mix until smooth.
-Then slowly add 2 cups of soup to the pan, whisking constantly to temper the sour cream and prevent it from curdling when added to the soup.
-Pour the contents of the pan into soup and mix again.
+Then slowly add 1 cup of soup to the pan, whisking constantly to prevent it from curdling.
+Slowly pour the contents of the pan into soup and mix again.
 Simmer for about 5 minutes but don’t boil.

 When the soup is done, remove the bay leaves and discard them.